The Bankrate promise

 When I was looking for a new rewards credit card, one, in particular, caught my eye: the Chase Freedom Unlimited®*.
 After completing a big move and getting my finances in order after a job change, I didn’t want to have to think too much about credit card rewards.
 At the same time, I also wanted to earn as much as possible for my spending.

-After conducting some pretty extensive research and weighing the pros and cons of various options, the Freedom Unlimited was a clear winner in terms of both value and simplicity.
+After conducting some pretty extensive research and weighing the pros and cons of various options, I decided the Freedom Unlimited was a clear winner in terms of both value and simplicity.

 The Freedom Unlimited is a flexible, lucrative rewards card with great perks.
-It’s a handy card for everyday spending that earns 1.5 percent cash back on purchases with no upper limit, plus extra cash back for spending in categories like dining, drugstore purchases and groceries.
+It’s a handy card for everyday spending that earns 1.5 percent cash back on purchases with no upper limit, plus extra cash back for spending in categories like dining and drugstore purchases.

 Simple cash back can still yield big rewards